enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 --------------

 The Script commands used to access extra functions in the controllers have been replaced by libraries.
-The libraries that are needed can be made available for an application using the gradle build.
+The libraries that are needed can be made available for an application in the "dependencies" section of the build.gradle file (see step 1 below).

-The Script command calls in the form of ``execute('lib_name.func_name', params)`` should be replaced with calls to functions with the same name in the new corresponding library.
+Script command calls in the form of ``execute('lib_name.func_name', params)`` should be replaced with calls to functions with the same name in the new corresponding library.

-For example:
+Below is just one example of how an "execute" command should be replaced with a "library" function:

 .. literalinclude:: code/api_60.js
    :language: js